HendrixString/Android-TriOrm/README.md

 * no learning curve whatsoever, no Boiler-plate code.
 * Database is ready to use in less than couple of minutes.
 * everything is typed.
-* most of the presistent is carried by JVM serialization and minimal small SQL table.
+* most of the presistent is carried by `JVM Serialization` and minimal small SQL table.

 ### construct your Model/Tables
 Simply extend `TriData` with the following annotations(Optional).